1972 – 2019 (47 years)

 Pasadena, Los Angeles County, California, United States

 In addition to being recognized for their artistic contributions, commercial success and popularity, the band is known for drama surrounding the lead singer spot (in Edward's words, LSD meaning Lead Singer Disease).
 Although the core instrumentalists and backing vocals have remained constant (Edward, Alex and Mike) until 2004, the band has recorded studio albums with three different lead vocalists: David Lee Roth, Sammy Hagar and Gary Cherone.
 Each vocalist has departed (at least once) under cloudy circumstances.
-Following their 2004 concert tour the band entered a hiatus phase broken in 2007 with the announcement of a long awaited reunion with David Lee Roth, twenty-two years after the band parted ways with the flamboyant frontman.
-The Tattoo Songfacts reports that A Different Kind Of Truth, Van Halen's twelfth studio album, and their first new album with Roth since 1984 will be released on February 7, 2012.
+Following their 2004 concert tour the band entered a hiatus phase broken in 2007 with the announcement of a long awaited reunion with David Lee Roth, 22 years after the band parted ways with the flamboyant frontman.
+Van Halen's 12th studio album, and their first new album with Roth since 1984 was released on February 7, 2012.

 On March 12, 2007, the band was inducted into the Rock & Roll Hall of Fame at a ceremony held at the Waldorf-Astoria Hotel in New York City.
 Michael Anthony and Sammy Hagar were the only inductees who attended the ceremony.
 Michael Anthony made a point of thanking the band's third singer, Gary Cherone, who was not inducted.
 That night, Velvet Revolver played a medley of two VH songs (mostly "Ain't Talkin' 'bout Love" and a small part of the intro to "Best Of Both Worlds") to represent the absent members of the band, which was followed by Anthony and Hagar playing "Why Can't This Be Love" with Paul Schaffer.
 Afterwards, at a press conference, Hagar said that he would love to work with Van Halen again.
 He also said that he hopes the band would do a "Dave reunion" with Roth first.